siemens/ix/BREAKING_CHANGES.md

 ## Questions ❓🙋‍♀️

-If you have further questions or you are facing any problems during migration please [contact us over our forum](https://community.siemens.com/c/ix/).
+If you have any further questions, or you encounter any issues during the migration, please [contact us over our forum](https://community.siemens.com/c/ix/).